 Featuring comprehensive USB interface, advanced monitoring and routing, enhanced SSL EQ and much more, BiG SiX is the essential SSL studio.

-Performing the mix with BiG SiX
+Summing up with BiG SiX